joFolta/it-logger-redux-v2/README.md

 - commit and push all changes to github
 - `heroku git:remote -a <SUBDOMAIN FROM THE HEROKU CREATE STEP>` to update git repository to point also to heroku (in addition to github)<!-- instructions under heroku website's "Create a new Git repository".
 On your heroku dashboard website... navigate to the new app (i.e. subdomain with funny name) and click on the Deploy tab to get to "Create a new Git repository" -->
 - `git push heroku master` <!-- run the postbuild script and create static assets and deploy-->

+## TODO
+- Add mobile media query to readme's for png sizes
+- Look into security of API keys with npm package `config`
+- Make SearchBar's X clear out the search text

 ## Run The App
 - `npm install`